CloudLabs-Samples/EduLabs/AWS/F5/Getting-started.md

 ## Overview

-In this task, you will deploy F5 BIG-IP Virtual Edition and web server.
+In this task, you will deploy F5 BIG-IP Virtual Edition and a web server.

 ## Task 1: Getting started with the AWS

-1. In a browser, open a new tab, and sign in to the **AWS Console** using the signin link provided in the **Environment details** tab
+1. In a browser, open a new tab and sign in to the **AWS Console** using the sign-in link provided in the **Environment details** tab

   ![](images/awssigninlink.png)

-1. On the **Sign in as IAM User** blade, you will see a Sign in screen, in which enter the following email/username and then click on **Sign in**.
+1. On the **Sign in as IAM User** blade, you will see a Sign-in screen,  enter the following email/username and then click on **Sign in**.

    * **Azure Username/Email**:  <inject key="AzureAdUserEmail"></inject>
    * **Azure Password**:  <inject key="AzureAdUserPassword"></inject>